London Housing Crisis and possible solutions

 One option would be for developers to submit their project to a design competition with minimum of 3 invited Architects which are then judged by a professional independent body of architects and representatives of the City or County.
 This could be organised by the Royal Institute of British Architects, perhaps based on the Swiss model.
 This model is where an Architects office is hired by the local authority to plan and execute the competition as an independent body.
 This option would then bypass the typical planning process directly to the “building control” phase”.
 This could both speed up and loosen up the gridlocked planning system while at the same time raise the design quality of the built environment.
 With larger scale projects in London taking 14 years to go through the planning system, this could be an apt alternative.

-The second direction is a proactive planning in London.
+The second strategy in solving the housing crisis is a proactive planning in London.
 A policy based future development strategy, Including geo-strategic construction, mass transportation and infrastructure.
 Lateral to limited and realistic national and regional building conservation. dismissal of conservation area policies, with some strategic, but limited height restriction.
 In essence a pre-planned and visionary urban design for London.
-Tactical options include:

 - Allow each city block to build a tower that does not affect the building facades at ground level.
 Each tower would have to go through a competition with a minimum distance between towers.
 Meaning that the best design would dominate.